+The overall goal of the restoration should be to elevate the function of the restored area from poor or fair condition to good.
 Restoration of floodplain function should focus on a passive approach that promotes managed succession and a minimal need for ongoing management.
 Restoration strategies and plant palettes will vary depending on the zone (hydric vs. mesic), the ecoregion (Edwards Plateau vs. Blackland Prairie), and the drainage area (minor vs. major waterways).
 Strategies should include simple, straightforward techniques such as seeding, bare-root saplings, invasive removal, and soil amendments rather than a more formal design involving containerized plants and irrigation.
-Once completed, projects may want to demarcate restoration areas with signage or large boulders to prevent future clearing or mowing.
+Once completed, projects should demarcate restoration areas with signage or boulders to prevent future clearing or mowing.